 Here's an example of a great list post -

-Again, like case study articles, MVPs can provide an incredible amount of value and education for your readers.
+Again, like case study articles, MVPs can provide an incredible amount of value, education, and resource for your readers.

 Cornerstone posts or MVP's are made up using all kinds of content from various mediums, i.e. text form, video, visual content, graphs and charts, presentations in PDF form, screen-captures, and more.

 Read this post to learn how to create a cornerstone content or MVP for your blog.

 This post you're reading right now is some form of MVP list post.

 Here are some other examples of MVP's I've created on Magnet4Blogging.

 A resource post can be a list of useful links to other blog articles on a specific topic.
 It can also be a list of links to various online productivity tools and so on.